Barley futures up on positive demand

-New Delhi, Apr 18 (PTI) Barley prices were up by Rs 13 to Rs 1,797 per quintal in futures trade Thursday following positive demand from the physical markets.
-At the National Commodity and Derivatives Exchange, barley to be delivered in June gained Rs 13, or 0.73 per cent, to Rs 1,797 per quintal in an open interest of 3,390 lots.
-Barley for delivery in May inched up by Rs 5, or 0.28 per cent, to Rs 1,770 per quintal with an open interest of 5,040 lots.
-Marketmen said, besides pick-up in demand in the spot market less arrivals from producing belts mainly led to a rise in barley futures.
-PTI RUJ SHWSHW
+New Delhi, Nov 9 (PTI) Barley prices were up by Rs 11 to Rs 1,939.5 per quintal in futures trade Friday following following good demand from the physical markets.
+At the National Commodity and Derivatives Exchange counter, barley to be delivered in November eased by Rs 11 or 0.73 per cent to Rs 1,935.5 per quintal, in an open interest of 530 lots.
+Barley for the most-active delivery in December inched down by Rs 22 or 1.15 per cent to Rs 1,897.5 per quintal, open interest stood at 6,550 lots.
+Marketmen said the fall in barley prices at futures market was mostly attributed to cut down in positions by participants triggered by a weak trend at the spot markets due to thin demand from beer makers.
+PTI ADIADI

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today